amoghghadge/OPMAlerts/README.md

 ___________________________________________________________________________________________________

 ### Hosting
-This source code is packaged and deployed on AWS Lambda.
+This source code is packaged and deployed on AWS Lambda.<br>
 The OPM Alerts folder inside of the resources folder in src contains the code for the website, and is uploaded onto an AWS S3 bucket.

 ___________________________________________________________________________________________________